MeyerDL/feed-reader-testing/README.md

 Need to use Jasmine to write a number of tests against a pre-existing application

-### Getting started and how to run the application
+### Getting started

-- Download or clone the Feed Reader Testing starter code : https://github.com/udacity/frontend-nanodegree-feedreader
+- Download or clone the Feed Reader Testing starter code
-- Open the folder in your favourite code editor
 - Open the jasmine folder, then look for the spec folder.
 Inside the spec folder you will find the feedreader.js where I've written the   tests
 - Open the index.html file in your browser to review the functionality of the application

+### Running the application

+- Open the [index.html](index.html) file in your browser
+- I wrote the tests in the feedreader.js file and the test results will appears at the bottom of the index.html page.

 ## Jasmine Testing